 “That would be,” he told Jackie, who sat opposite and had spilled his orange juice, knocking her tray against his, “four hundred calories, maybe more like five.”

 “What?”
 She was splitting her egg with a fork.
 “No, why should it?
 Maybe I won’t have an egg then.”

-“But you know, it’s the set point.
+“But you know, it’s the setpoint.
 You’re supposed to find it.”

-They were—although right away Tom had learned the rules, sincere in trying (because he would like to make friends) to keep his language use in accord with Toby’s directives—fat, every one of them.
+They were—although right away Tom had learned the rules, sincere in trying (because he would like to make friends) to keep his language in accordance with Toby’s directives—fat, every one of them.
 He was fairly certain, to judge…no, to gauge, by the sound of breathing, that he was holding hands with two men.
 Toby would have language for this occasion too…but Tom could coach himself.